rdfostrich/article-jws2018-ostrich/content/evaluation.md

 OSTRICH is about two times faster than HDT-CB for VM queries, and slightly slower for both DM and VQ queries.
 For DM queries, HDT-CB does however continuously become slower for larger versions, while the lookup times for OSTRICH remain constant.
 From version 7, OSTRICH is faster than HDT-CB.
-[Appendix B](#appendix-bear-a) contains more detailed plots for each BEAR-A queryset, in which we can see that all approaches collectively become slower for queries with a higher result cardinality, and that predicate-queries are also significantly slower for all approaches.
+[Appendix A](#appendix-bear-a) contains more detailed plots for each BEAR-A queryset, in which we can see that all approaches collectively become slower for queries with a higher result cardinality, and that predicate-queries are also significantly slower for all approaches.